qbil-org/tutorials/git-and-vscode.md

 6. A collaborator made some changes to the code.
 7. Some parts of the code didn't work and you have to modify their code to fit your code.

-Wouldn't it be nice if there was a way to keep track of which part has been changed, and by whom?
-This is the purpose of **Git**.
-Git is a type of software called **version control systems**.
+Wouldn't it be nice if there was a way to keep track of which part has been changed, and by whom? **This is the purpose of "Git".
+Git is a type of software called "version control systems"**.
 The name tells you everything: Git keeps track of different version of the code.

 Git does this by the following:
 1. There is a central code base that everyone contributes to.